At a Glance - Differentiability and Continuity

 In other words, a discontinuous function can't be differentiable.
 Think of all the ways a function f can be discontinuous.

-We already said that if a function isn't continuous at a, we can't find its derivative at a, since the calculation of the derivative uses f(a).
+We already said that if a function isn't defined at a, we can't find its derivative at a, since the calculation of the derivative uses f(a).

-This means we can't draw a tangent line to f at a, so f ' (a) doesn't exist.
-This means f is not differentiable.
+This means we can't draw a tangent line to f at a, so f ' (a) doesn't exist, and f isn't differentiable.

 This function is another example: